Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 Frequently Asked Questions about Weighted Blankets for Children

-What if you have a too heavy weighted blanket?
+What if you have a weighted blanket that is too heavy?

-A too heavy weighted blanket can cause a feeling of suffocation and can even be dangerous for your child.
-Make sure that the blanket weighs no more than 10% of your child's body weight.
-In some cases, up to 25% of the body weight may still be acceptable, but this should always be done in consultation with a professional.
+A weighted blanket that is too heavy can cause a feeling of suffocation and even be dangerous for your child.
+Make sure the blanket does not weigh more than 10% of your child's body weight.
+In some cases, up to 25% of body weight may be acceptable, but this should always be done in consultation with a professional.

 Example:

-• Body weight 20 kg: Choose a blanket of 2 kg.
+• Body weight 20 kg: Choose a 2 kg blanket.

-• Body weight 30 kg: Choose a blanket of 3 kg.
+• Body weight 30 kg: Choose a 3 kg blanket.

-How old does my child need to be to use a weighted blanket?
+How old should my child be to use a weighted blanket?

 A weighted blanket is safe for children from 2 years old.
-Children younger than 2 years are often not strong enough to remove the blanket from themselves, which can lead to dangerous situations.
+Children younger than 2 years are often not strong enough to remove the blanket, which can lead to dangerous situations.

 • Independent use: Your child must be able to remove the blanket independently.

-• Consult with a professional: Before purchasing a weighted blanket, always consult with a pediatrician or therapist for tailored advice.
+• Consult a professional: Before purchasing a weighted blanket, always consult a pediatrician or therapist for tailored advice.

 • Use a protective cover: This makes cleaning easier.
-The cover can be easily washed in the washing machine.
+The cover can be easily machine washed.

-• Washing machine: Most weighted blankets can be washed in the washing machine, but always check the care label for specific instructions.
+• Washing machine: Most weighted blankets can be machine washed, but always check the care label for specific instructions.

 • Hygiene: Wash the cover regularly and the blanket itself if necessary.